Martin Goodman (publisher): Biography

-Lithuania, then part of Russian Empire.
+Lithuania, then part of the Russian Empire.
 The family lived at different homes in the New York City borough of Brooklyn.
 As a young man, Moe traveled around the country during the Great Depression, living in hobo camps.

 Pulp magazines and Timely Comics

 Circa late 1929, future Archie Comics co-founder Louis Silberkleit, then circulation manager at the magazine distribution company Eastern Distributing Corporation, hired Goodman for his department, assigning him clients that included publisher Hugo Gernsback.
 Goodman later became circulation manager himself, but the company went bankrupt in October 1932.
 Goodman then joined Silberkleit and other investors as part owner of Mutual Magazine Distributors, and was named editor of Silberkleit's new sister company, the publisher Newsstand Publications Inc., at 53 Park Place, also known as 60 Murray Street, in Manhattan.
 (Note: A 2003 account by journalist and later Archie Comics publicist Rik Offenberger, writing about the formation of Archie, maintains that, "In the early 1930s Louis Silberkleit, Martin Goodman, and Maurice Coyne started Columbia Publications"—a company unrelated to the later Columbia Comics, which began in 1940.
 "Goodman soon left that company and it was owned solely by Louis Silberkleit and Maurice Coyne.
 Columbia was one of the last pulp companies, putting out its last pulp in the late 50s ..."
 Bell and Vassallo's 2013 book disputes that Goodman was involved in Columbia Publications, saying, "[T]here is no evidence that Columbia Publications existed before Goodman and Silberkleit parted company in 1934. ...
 Sources contributing to the myth: the late Jerry Bails's Who's Who of American Comics, the late Les Daniels in Marvel: Five Fabulous Decades of the World's Greatest Comics, and David Saunders in Illustration Magazine #14, Summer 2005.")